All Episodes

 I'm just so impressed with what you've done down there.

-Sean, you're the most powerful voice uh talking about this solution right now.
+Sean, you're the most powerful voice talking about this solution right now.

 So we love it.

-Uh you're spreading the word farther and faster than anyone, but I think you're really gonna be fascinated by what uh Dr. Chapman um has or Professor Chapman has written about uh the health care model and how we're kind of bringing back a very old model that worked really well.
+But I think you're really going to be fascinated by what Dr. Chapman has, or Professor Chapman, has written about the health care model and how we're kind of bringing back a very old model that worked really well.

 Yeah.